Frequently Asked Questions

 Please see the call for proposals document.

 Yes.
-Please use a “Dummy” target in your proposal and prepare and submit your phase II using this target, getting the instrument setups as close to the final setup as you possibly can.
+Please use a “Dummy” target in your proposal and prepare and submit your Phase II using this target, getting the instrument setups as close to the final setup as you possibly can.
 It will then be a trivial matter to replace the Dummy target in your block with the real target when you’re ready to trigger, and the SAs won’t have so many checks to do at the last minute.

 3. My targets will only become visible later in the semester.
 Do I really have to submit my proposal now?